badlydrawnrob/elm-playground/elm-in-action/README.md

 ## Chapter 04 to-dos

+### First working example

+> A working PhotoGroove from a simple string of photos served on an external server: https://github.com/badlydrawnrob/elm-playground/releases/tag/0.3.23

 ### General to-dos

 1. We've removed our `getPhotoUrl` function, which relied on our `Array.get` function (which in turn provided us a `Maybe Photo`).
 Make a very concise diagram? file? piece of code?
 To [show the difference of our refactor](https://github.com/badlydrawnrob/elm-playground/commit/55b0d1b45ff9ee000426747bd35a34c84a0b9559).